Completion Time: 1.5 years

 Earned Credits: 36

-Participation in three five-day Residential Conferences (RC) is required.
+Participation in three five-day Residential Conferences (RCs) is required.
 Students must attend the RC each semester they are enrolled except for summer.
-Dates are announced well in advance so students have time to plan for and prioritize the required participation.
+Dates are announced well in advance so students can plan for and prioritize the required participation.

 The 12 courses are taken in a prescribed sequence.
 All courses are 3 credits, comprising the 36 credits required to graduate.
 Coursework must be evaluated as equivalent to B or better at the graduate level to earn credit.

 Satisfactory “class attendance” in online courses requires students to log into the university’s online course site multiple times during the week to participate in discussions and other learning activities.
 Course syllabi indicate their specific participation requirements.

 Innovation in leadership requires the capacity to be entrepreneurial, adaptive, decisive, collaborative, and ethical.
 This course introduces the core principles required to launch entrepreneurial and entrepreneurial efforts in a variety of organizational settings.
 It identifies the competencies required to create an innovative mindset in an organization.
 Students will explore a range of theories of innovation, their limitations, and applications.
 Particular attention is given to the characteristics of leading successful change efforts and to the analysis of a variety of examples of innovations.
 Students will be encouraged to launch innovations in their practice of leadership and management.
 3 credits

 Organizations function through networks of formal and informal communication and group dynamics.
 This course exposes students to the complexity of social systems and networks of relationships within organizations.
 The course explores the nature of group behavior and group dynamics.
 Theories of communication and group dynamics are examined through a critical lens.
 Students examine approaches to managerial communication and the impact of those approaches on outcomes.
 They examine challenges inherent in building sustainable collaboration.
 3 credits

 Transforming Organizations: Principles of Change and Development